 Live your fantasy Parisian local life with a trip to the city’s markets.
-Spring is the perfect time to visit one of the farmers’ markets for all the new-season fresh produce, with piles of asparagus, artichokes, rhubarb and juicy strawberries.
-Each neighbourhood has its own market, but some of the best (and most charming) are Marché Bastille, Marché Mouffetard, Marché d’Aligre, Marché des Enfants Rouges – and the market/shopping street hybrid Rue Montorgueil.
+Spring is the perfect time to visit one of the farmers’ markets for new-season fresh produce like asparagus, artichokes and rhubarb.
+Each neighbourhood has its own market, but some of the best (and most charming) are Marché Bastille, Marché Mouffetard, Marché d’Aligre, Marché des Enfants Rouges and market/shopping street hybrid Rue Montorgueil.

 6. Stroll through Rodin’s sculpture garden